hybridsjs/hybrids/docs/built-in-factories/render.md

 ## Manual Update

-It is possible to trigger an update by calling property manually on the element instance:
+You can trigger an update process by calling property manually from the element instance:

 ```javascript
 const myElement = document.getElementsByTagName('my-element')[0];